The aims of the Open Sales and Distribution Model (OSDM) are twofold:

 - Fulfillment of the booking

-To address the second goal, we studied the existing commercial products and online distribution/carrier systems of BENE, CD, DB, DSB, öBB, PKP IC, RENFE, Rail Delivery Group, SBB, SJ, SNCF, Trenitalia and other UIC Railways as well as distribution solutions provided by Amadeus, Sabre, Silverrail, Sqills, Trainline, Travelport and others.
+To address the second goal, we studied the existing commercial products and online distribution/carrier systems of BENE, CD, DB, DSB, öBB, PKP IC, RENFE, Rail Delivery Group, SBB, SJ, SNCF, Trenitalia and other UIC Railways as well as distribution solutions provided by Amadeus, Sabre, Silverrail, Sqills, Turnit, Trainline, Travelport and others.
 Furthermore, the Hermes ecosystem for reservations as well as existing UIC leaflets were carefully examined and taken into account.

 Advisors from CER, CIT, ECTAA, EU Traveltech and sounding boards from the European Commission as well as the European Rail Agency were involved from the start and guided the effort.